The world's GREATEST desserts – how many British favourites made the list?

 Elena Veselova/Shutterstock

-There are few desserts so closely tied to the Southern US as pecan pie.
+There are few desserts so closely tied to the Southern USA as pecan pie.
 People living in the region have been eating pecans for thousands of years, though the first known recipe for modern pecan pie was published by a corn syrup manufacturer.
-People can’t get enough of the contrast of flavours between the deep nutty taste and super sweet syrup, balanced with a dollop of whipped cream or a scoop of vanilla ice cream.
+Fans of the treat can’t get enough of the contrast of flavours between the deep nutty taste and super sweet syrup.

 21. Pavlova, Australia or New Zealand